melihAkn/noteApp/README.md

 - `POST http://localhost:3000/users/signup`: To create a new user registration, you can use the following API endpoint.
 The required parameters are:`name`, `surName`, `email`,`userName`,`password`.

 - `POST http://localhost:3000/users/login`: It is used for user login.
-The required parameters are username or email and password.
+The required parameters are username or email and password.The required parameters are:`email` or `userName`,`password`.
 Upon successful login, a JWT token is returned.

 - `POST http://localhost:3000/users/addNote`: It retrieves the profile information of the current user.
 A valid JWT token is required for authentication.

 - `GET http://localhost:3000/users/myNotes`: It allows retrieving the notes added by the current user in the system.
-A valid JWT token is required for authentication.
+A valid JWT token is required for authentication.The required parameters are:`userNotes`

 - `PATCH http://localhost:3000/users/user`: It allows the user to update their own information.
 A valid JWT token is required for authentication.

 ------------------------------Admin operations-------------------------------------
 - `GET http://localhost:3000/admin`: When accessing the admin homepage, it returns the value "Welcome".

 - `POST http://localhost:3000/admin/login`: It is used for admin login.
-The required parameters are username and password.
+The required parameters are username and password.The required parameters are:`userName`,`password`.
 Upon successful login, a JWT token is returned.

 - `POST http://localhost:3000/admin/register`: It is used to create a new admin record.
-The required parameters are userName and password.
+The required parameters are `userName`,`password`.

 - `PATCH http://localhost:3000/admin/update`: It is used to update the information of an admin in the system.